shackbarth/homepage/content/the-gettysburg-sequence.md

 >Our place and time to render Death style true.
 >[Also](#Also): She tapped her spile where thighs are crowned.
->One time I mused to breed a wife, I'd woo...
+>One time I mused to seed a wife, I'd woo
 >But Berthold's camber, daily traced?
 Sense frowned
 >Daft whim to side.
 (I _did_ delight back-lanes.)
 >Thou'rt not to scold.
 Tut, tut yourself.
 The [Schloss](#Saengerschloss)